Essential HTTP Headers for Web Scraping

 Content-Type

-The “Content-Type” header indicates the preferred format of response that the client expects to receive from the server.
-This header ensures that the content received from the server is in the desired format.
 Sometimes, the “Content-Type” header may give information about potential flaws or errors.
-For example, if the intended content type is not found or the response displays an unsupported content type, that seems like there is an issue with the server side or the request we send during the scraping.
-Here are some examples of content types.
+For example, if the intended Content-Type is not found or the response displays an unsupported Content-Type, that seems like there is an issue with the server side or the request we sent during the scraping.

 Content-Type: application/xml